codbex/codbex.github.io/_posts/2023-06-07-the-titans-of-low-code.md

 author: nedelcho
 ---

-### Where we started from

 It took a while until we prepared the vision for the next few years in the area of Low-Code platforms and specifically in the context of productivity tools for business application developers.

 What we have as a technology basis is the well known and well established
 <a href="https://www.dirigible.io" target="_blank">Eclipse Dirigible</a> project,
 contributed to one of the major open source foundations -